MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

    `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage/Attachments/Storyline`

-To determine the precise URL for a user's storyline, follow these steps:
+To determine the precise URL for a user's storyline page, follow these steps:

 1. Open the user's OneDrive in a browser.
 2. Note the URL to the user's OneDrive.